BANGAUTOGLASS

 Insurance and Pricing Considerations for Lexus RX ADAS Calibration

 One area where Lexus RX owners sometimes run into frustration is insurance.
 Comprehensive auto insurance often covers windshield replacement, but ADAS calibration is a separate line item — and not every claim is automatically structured to include it.
 If you haven't started your insurance claim yet, Bang AutoGlass can assist you through the process to make sure calibration is properly documented as part of the repair scope.
-We don't file the claim on your behalf, but we can help you understand what to include and how to communicate the full scope of work to your insurer.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 As for what Lexus RX ADAS recalibration costs, the honest answer is that several factors influence the final number: your specific model year and trim, whether your vehicle has a HUD, the type of glass required, whether blind spot radar calibration is also needed, and how your insurance covers the work.
 Rather than quoting a figure that may not apply to your situation, we'd encourage you to reach out directly for an accurate assessment based on your actual vehicle.